 I then asked him the test question.
 I said “do you want to just ’accidentally’ forget it at home and then finish it and bring it in on Monday?”
 He looked at me like I was a little crazy and said “No Dad.
 This was my screw up, I will do the right thing and take the blame!”
 Good answer That’s my boy!

 At times, your role should be to simply support and teach, rather than to do every task for them – especially things that they need to learn to do for themselves.
-It is often during these times, when things aren’t perfect or when life docent work out, that children have the opportunity to develop great skills for dealing with struggles and thriving through trouble.
+It is often during these times, when things aren’t perfect or when life dose not work out, that children have the opportunity to develop great skills for dealing with struggles and thriving through trouble.
 Coping skills are like muscles – we don’t know how strong they truly are until we need to use them.

 Letting your children fail is not an easy thing to do but, in the long run, it will teach them resiliency and strength and character.
 It might just help you out with some of those things as well – I know that I learn from my son each and every day and I am a better man because of it!
 Is it time to let your child fail?